orxfun/orx-parallel/examples/wasm/tsp/vanilla/README.md

 5. `run_search` executes the Rust computation and returns the result to the worker.
 6. The worker posts the result back to the UI.

+**Alternatively, one can create a persistent search worker with the thread pool created only once.*

 ## Important rules for parallel wasm on the web

 Parallel wasm in the browser has a few hard requirements.
 Missing any one of them usually leads to code that still runs, but no longer uses parallel execution.